Ursus (mammal): Mating system ecology

 The mating systems within the genus Ursus are primarily classified as polygynous, polyandrous and promiscuous.
 Both males and females mate with more than one partner and use various strategies to increase their reproductive success.
 Since bears are sexually dimorphic, sexual conflict is a primary driving force behind sexual selection influencing intra-sexual and inter-sexual competition.
 Unlike more social species, bears, being solitary mammals, have wide-ranging habitats to locate potential mates.
 Due to the asynchrony of oestrous phases and lengthy parental care by females, bear populations are usually male-biased, meaning that females are more choosy and males are more competitive.
 Intra-sexual selection is then characterized by male-male competitions influenced by female mate choice.

 Mating seasons fluctuate based on species dependent on geographical location.
 American black bears (Ursus amercanus), brown bears (Ursus arctos) and polar bears (Ursus maritimus) all have mating seasons occurring within a three-month duration during the spring and summer months (approximately May – July), with delayed implantation occurring in late fall (November), and cubs born within the den during early winter (January).
 Females, on average, mate with three to four males during a mating season and mating males have more variation, mating with one to eight females during a mating season.
 Since reproductive success is positively correlated with age and size in bear populations, there are also males that do not mate at all until they are able to compete with larger males.
 There is a very loose dominance hierarchy within bear mating systems due to their solitary nature.
 Majority of dominance hierarchies are found at food congregations in which population density is high and individuals are ranked based on size, mass, aggressiveness and willingness to fight.
 Overall, dominance hierarchies have lower adaptive strategies in solitary species and dominance is established based on encounters during the breeding season.

 The mating system is generally characterised by two main components, the search phase and the encounter phase.
 During the breeding season, both males and females expand their home ranges to help increase the likelihood of finding potential mates.
-Males, especially, adapt a roaming strategy, covering a large geographic range to find receptive females and tracking them via chemoreceptors.
+Males, especially, adopt a roaming strategy, covering a large geographic range to find receptive females and tracking them via chemoreceptors.
 Male bears are not considered to be territorial, but they do have large home ranges that may overlap with female home ranges, giving them access to a range of 3–15 females.